pnolan89/chatty-app/README.md

 Chatty
 =====================

-A React-based single-page app that lets multiple clients send messages to each other in a chatroom environment.
+A single-page app built with React that lets multiple clients send messages to each other in a chatroom environment.

 ### Features